 Apparatus shall comply with the essential requirements referenced in Article 6 and detailed in Annex I of the EMCD.
 Compliance with these essential requirements shall be demonstrated by applying one of the conformity assessment procedures referenced in Article 14 and detailed in Annex II and Annex III of the EMCD.

 Technical documentation shall be prepared by the manufacturer to demonstrate evidence of compliance with the essential requirements.
-This includes evidence that the apparatus complies with the relevant harmonised standards or, if harmonised standards are not used or only used in part, a detailed technical justification.
+This includes evidence that the apparatus complies with the relevant harmonised standards or, if harmonised standards are not used or only used in part, a detailed technical justification including a list of other relevant technical specifications applied.

-The manufacturer shall take all measures necessary to ensure that the apparatus are manufactured in accordance with the technical documentation.
-The manufacturer may involve a Notified Body during the conformity assessment procedure (of Annex III).
+The manufacturer shall take all measures necessary to ensure that the apparatus are manufactured in accordance with the technical documentation The manufacturer may involve a Notified Body during the conformity assessment procedure which is set out in Annex III (when module B + C, ie Annex III, is chosen the manufacturer shall ensure that the apparatus is manufactured in conformity with the type described in the EU-type examination certificate).

 The manufacturer shall also draw up an EU Declaration of Conformity and affix the CE marking on the product or, if not possible due to the nature or the size of the product, on the packaging and accompanying documentation.